Reviews You Can Rely On

 Less durable for some terrain

-The Salomon X Ultra 4 Gore-Tex features excellent traction, a relatively lightweight design, and impressive midfoot stability.
+The new and improved Salomon X Ultra 5 Gore-Tex features excellent traction, a relatively lightweight design, and impressive midfoot stability.
 With a sleek, modern appearance and a snug, protective fit paired with a surprisingly solid base, it proves particularly well suited to technical backcountry terrain and mountaintop scrambles.
+Our lead tester, Trish, reports, “I appreciate how capable these shoes are for tricky terrain.”
 The welded, synthetic upper does a great job of locking the forefoot and heel securely into place for stability from the bottom up.
-Meanwhile, the rubber Contagrip sole features a chevron lug pattern to enhance traction while navigating loose scree or wet and slippery rocks, and the Gore-Tex liners deliver watertight confidence during inclement weather.
-The X Ultra 4's toe box is also notably roomier than in previous iterations, making it spacious enough for those with a wider foot.
-Just keep in mind that the Salomon fit typically favors those with narrow feet and higher arches.
+Meanwhile, the rubber Contagrip sole features a chevron lug pattern to enhance traction while navigating loose scree or slippery rocks, and the Gore-Tex liners deliver watertight confidence during inclement weather.
+While the X Ultra 5's toe box is also notably roomier than in previous iterations, the Salomon fit typically favors those with narrow feet and higher arches.
+If you're interested in another option that better suits a wider footshape, check out the Altra Lone Peak 9 Waterproof.

-When it comes to agility and responsiveness on technical terrain, the X Ultra 4 makes a fantastic shoe, even if it isn't our go-to for multi-day expeditions while carrying a heavy pack.
+When it comes to agility and responsiveness on technical terrain, the X Ultra 5 makes a fantastic shoe, even if it isn't our go-to for multi-day expeditions while carrying a heavy pack.
 Perhaps our biggest complaint about this shoe is the Quicklace system — it's designed for convenience but ultimately prevents a customized fit and requires adjustments due to loosening on the trail.
-We also don't recommend this shoe if you plan on primarily traveling off trail, as the synthetic, welded upper isn't substantial enough to endure the impact from constant boulder-hopping over sharp rocks, talus, and scree.
+And while former iterations of this design weren't our first choice for off-trail travel, the X Ultra 5 features a double overlay in the lacing system and the forefoot, which further increased the durability of the synthetic textile upper, making it better able to endure impact from sharp rocks, talus, and scree.
 Still, these are an all-around, hard-charging option available at a reasonable price.
 If you know you have feet that are a little happier in wider shoes, the Hoka Anacapa 2 Low GTX is one of our favorites when it comes to comfort.

 Credit: Trish Matheny